Anti-Kick Back Qui Tam Cases

 The recent growth of pharmacy benefit management companies (PBMs) in the healthcare industry has shifted much attention to anti-kickback regulations.
 PBMs offer a wide range of services to prescription drug manufacturers.
 PBMs manage prescription drug benefits for healthcare plans by providing services such as mail order prescription drugs to plan beneficiaries, administrative services, and rebate and discount negotiations with drug manufacturers.
 When a PBM negotiates price discounts, disease management programs, and rebates with drug manufacturers on behalf of health plans, it must not solicit or accept improper payments from manufacturers in return for favoring particular drugs.

 Furthermore, when a healthcare provider acquires a medical practice in violation of the AKS and then submits reimbursement claims to Medicare for payment, the hospital may be liable under the FCA for submitting false claims.
 In order for a healthcare provider to acquire a medical practice and not violate the AKS, the provider must pay fair market value for the practice’s assets.
-If the qui tam whistleblower can plead that the provider paid an unreasonably high amount for the medical practice in an effort to induce the doctor to make future referrals to the provider, the provider may liable under the FCA.
+Suppose the qui tam whistleblower can plead that the provider paid an unreasonably high amount for the medical practice in an effort to induce the doctor to make future referrals to the provider.
+In that case, the provider may be liable under the FCA.

 For more information and case citations, please see “Federal False Claims Act and Qui Tam Litigation,” published by Law Journal Press (2010).